syncfusion-content/javascript-docs/js/Spreadsheet/Formula.md

 ### User Interface

-You can set formula for a cell by edit and save a cell through User Interface using `Editing` feature.
+You can set formula for a cell by edit and save a cell through user interface using `Editing` feature.
 The following code example and screenshot describes the above behavior,

 {% highlight html %}